dimi3kromm/git_recipe/README.md

-# git_recipee
+# A Git Recipe for Guacamole
-An example repository for introductory git training
+An example repository for introductory **Git** training